 Roles that manage the digital employee experience

-The digital employee experience comes with so many challenges because it’s usually owned by multiple departments or business units, each with their own set of DEX goals:
+The digital employee experience comes with so many challenges because it’s usually owned by multiple departments or business units, each with its own set of DEX goals:

 Tasked with extracting the most business value from their technology investments, IT departments want to drive usage of their existing apps and reduce friction by giving employees self-service options.